PEPPERELL — Sometimes dreams really do come true — with a lot of hard work and determination.

 “Generally … entities must permit service animals to accompany people with disabilities in all areas where members of the public are allowed to go,” according to www.ada.gov.

 Olivia left the mall sad that her best friend, Romeo, could not see Santa.
+Because of her developmental delays, she did not completely understand what happened, Twigg said.

 Her brother Adam, 9, left his belief in Santa behind at the mall, which saddens Twigg.
 Aiden, at 2, was too young to understand